 Dr. Jason Shumard, D.C.

 Receiving a diagnosis and understanding that you have a thyroid problem is one thing, but knowing the root cause of your thyroid condition is another.
-The only way to reverse your condition is to address the causes first.
+The only way to overcome your condition is to address the causes first.

 Thyroid replacement therapy can do the trick when it comes to quick fixes, but conventional treatment methods will do nothing to address the underlying cause.